UCLLAdvancedProgramming/assignment-1-calculator-solution/README.md

 You can find instructions on the [Installing Gleam](https://gleam.run/getting-started/installing/#installing-gleam) page.

+### Dev container

+If you have a Docker daemon installed and running and dev container support enabled in Visual Studio code, you can also develop inside of a dev container.

 ## IDE support

 There is a Gleam extension for Visual Studio Code available.
 This project is set up